A pet parent and cat work on their wellness plan.

 Is a Pet Wellness Plan Better for Your Wallet in the Long Run?

-The advantage of a pet wellness plan is that you can provide your pet with recommended preventative care to help keep them healthy.
-If you vaccinate your pet to prevent disease and give your pet medications to prevent fleas and ticks, they will likely be healthier.
+That depends.
+The advantage of a pet wellness plan is that you can provide your pet with recommended preventive care to help keep them healthy.
+For example, if you vaccinate your pet to prevent disease and give your pet medications to prevent fleas and ticks, they will likely be healthier.
+So, if a wellness plan helps you ensure your pet’s health, it could help avoid future health emergencies, which will save you money.